carlosesteven/MC_API/README.md

 1. Start the Server in Background

-nohup python app.py > flask.log 2>&1 &
+   nohup python -m uvicorn app:app --host 0.0.0.0 --port 8446 > /dev/null 2>&1 &

    This command will start the server in the background.
-All output (including errors) will be written to flask.log.
-The process will keep running even if you close your terminal.

 2. Check if the Server is Running

-ps aux | grep app.py
+   ps aux | grep uvicorn

    This will show you the process ID (PID) of the running app.py server.

 3. Stop the Server

-pkill -f app.py
+   kill <pid>

    This command will stop all running processes that match app.py.